 By owning a miner you can benefit in two ways.
 First, if the price of silver rises, the company’s earnings should rise along with it.
 In fact, silver miners’ profits will rise faster than the price of silver, all else equal.
 Second, the miner can raise production over time, also increasing its profits.
 That’s an extra way to win with silver, over and above just betting on the price itself.

-Risks: Any time you invest in an individual company, you need to do extensive analysis on it, to be sure that you’re buying a high-quality company that can succeed.
+Risks: Any time you invest in an individual company, it’s important to do extensive analysis on it, to be sure that you’re buying a high-quality company that can succeed.
 Many miners are risky outfits, and some have yet to dig a hole in the ground, let alone mine silver from it.
 Plus, because their profits depend on the volatile price of silver, mining stocks can be volatile, too.

 5. ETFs that own silver miners